caiden-05/bored_lmao/README.md

-this is a repo whwre i uploas random bits of code that i create.
+this is a repo where i upload random bits of code that i create.